 Your wedding may be smaller, but that doesn’t mean it’s inherently going to be easier to plan!
 That’s where wedding experts come in.
 Hiring a wedding planner will make your day that much easier – you won’t regret it!
 When you get married at Venachar Lochside, our amazing wedding planner, Sam, is here to help it all go smoothly.
 Plus, he can recommend wedding suppliers and share his local knowledge.

 Our unique location is perfect

-We are very lucky to be set on the banks of a bonny loch with breathtakingly beautiful scenery all around us.
+Here at Venachar Lochside, we are very lucky to be set on the banks of a bonny loch with breathtakingly beautiful scenery all around us.
 If you plan to elope to Scotland, our location is just perfect!
 We have some wonderful spaces for you to choose from for your ceremony, inside and outside.
 And regardless of whether it will be just the two of you or a few family and friends, we have some wonderful and quirky extras like a firepit for toasting marshmallows, or a horsebox cocktail/hot chocolate bar.
-Give us a call to discuss what we can do to help make your elopement to Scotland everything you want it to be.
+Take a look at our special elopement package and then give us a call to discuss what we can do to help make your elopement to Scotland everything you want it to be.